 Dr. Alexander is an archaeologist with field experience in Mexico’s Yucatán peninsula, Honduras, and the American Southwest.
 Her research interests include prehistoric complex societies of Mesoamerica, the Spanish conquest and colonization of the Yucatán peninsula, native resistance and rebellions, colonial ethnohistory and political economy, quantitative analysis, and fauna analysis.

-Jeffrey Amato Associate Professor, Geological Sciences
+Jeffrey Amato, Professor, Geological Sciences

 Dr. Amato is a structural geologist studying the formation and deformation of mountains and continents.
 His research includes projects in northern Alaska, eastern Russia, Mexico, and New Mexico.
-Currently he and his students are investigating the earliest history of the southwest United States by analyzing the ages of rocks using U-Pb isotopes.
+Currently, he and his students are investigating the earliest history of the southwest United States by analyzing the ages of rocks using U-Pb isotopes.
 In 2004 he received the New Mexico State University Research Council Award for Exceptional Achievements in Creative Scholarly Activity.